-To help you out with this task, we wanted to share how to write a biography report on a famous scientist in 5 easy steps.
+To help you out with this task, we wanted to share 5 easy steps for writing a biography report on a famous scientist.

-The first step for writing any scientist biography report is to have the students choose a biography to read.
+The first step for writing any scientist biography report is to have the students read about the scientist.

 Here is a list of options we have used in the past: